-Phase I contains 50 units.
-10 of the 50 units in Phase I are reserved as MHSA units and carry an age restriction of 60 years old.
+Phase I will contain 38 (1) bedroom units of approximately 692 sq. ft. per unit and 12 (2) bedroom units of approximately 967 sq. ft. per unit.
+The 50 units will be within one two-story building and contain two elevators.
+10 of the 50 units in Phase I will be reserved as MHSA units and carry an age restriction of 60 years old.
 The property will operate as affordable housing for seniors.
 For the 10 MHSA units, an elderly (senior) individual shall be defined as one who is 60 years of age or older in order to meet the MHSA requirements.
 For the remaining PBV units, an elderly (senior) individual shall be defined as one who is 55 years of age or older in order to meet the City of Yucaipa's senior housing requirements.